PAIDNetwork/Protocol/did-dpki-method.md

  ## did-dpki

- ### A did method to verify identity and residence using pluggable authentication sources
+ ### A did method to verify identity using Domain Verification with Certificate Authorities and Proof of Address with MTRD for Offline Two-Factor validation

  ### Why did-dpki

- PAID Smart Agreements need verifiable proof of identity to work well with legal contracts.
+ PAID Smart Agreements need verifiable proof of identities to work well with legal contracts.
 Legal contracts, because they are binding, need a way to ensure all parties are accountable under a jurisdiction.
 In a simple legal agreement workflow, a KYC solution might be enough.
 But considering PAID is a decentralized based protocol, using smart contracts and oracles, we'll need a good set of technology stack that supports  enough data sources and still keep the level of decentralization required.

  ### Proposal